Williams Hazens Equation of Pressure Drop

 q = flow rate (gpm)

 Note!
-The Hazen-Williams formula gives accurate head loss due to friction for fluids with kinematic viscosity of approximately 1.1 cSt.
+The Hazen-Williams equation estimates an accurate head loss due to friction for fluids with a kinematic viscosity of approximately 1.1 cSt.
 More about fluids and kinematic viscosity.

-The results for the formula is acceptable for cold water at 60 oF (15.6 oC) with kinematic viscosity 1.13 cSt.
-For hot water with a lower kinematic viscosity (0.55 cSt at 130 oF (54.4 oC)) the error will be significant.
+The results is acceptable for cold water at 60 oF (15.6 oC) with kinematic viscosity 1.13 cSt.
+For hot water with lower kinematic viscosity (0.55 cSt at 130 oF (54.4 oC)) the error will be significant.

-Since the Hazen Williams method is only valid for water flowing at ordinary temperatures between 40 to 75 oF, the Darcy Weisbach method should be used for other liquids or gases.
+Since the Hazen Williams method is only valid for water flowing at ordinary temperatures between 40 to 75 oF (4 - 14 oC), the Darcy Weisbach equation should be used for other liquids or gases.

-The calculator below can used to calculate the head loss:
+The calculator below can used to calculate head loss in imperial units:

 The Design Factor - c